Glossary

 Water vapour (H2O), carbon dioxide (CO2), nitrous oxide (N2O), methane (CH4) and ozone (O3) are the natural greenhouse gases of the Earth's atmosphere.

 There are a large number of anthropogenic greenhouse gases, such as halocarbons and other substances containing chlorine or bromine, grouped under the Montreal Protocol.
-The Kyoto Protocol includes CO2, N2O, CH4, SF6, NF3, HFCs and PFCs (adapted from the Fifth IPCC report – CLIMATE CHANGE 2013 The Physical Science Basis, p1455).
+The Kyoto Protocol includes CO2, N2O, CH4, SF6, NF3, HFCs and PFCs (adapted from the IPCC Fifth Assessment Report – CLIMATE CHANGE 2013 The Physical Science Basis, p1455).

 Framework aiming to define how to control the different stages of the approach optimally.

-Within the framework of the Bilan Carbone®, the organisation shall set up management and internal governance enabling the completion of the approach and the attainment of the associated criteria.
-The organisation shall ensure that participants have the necessary methodological skills and are trained in the use of the tools employed, as well as in the construction and implementation of transition plans.
+Within the Bilan Carbone®, the organisation shall put in place leadership and internal governance enabling the completion of the approach and the achievement of the associated criteria.
+The organisation shall ensure that stakeholders have the necessary methodological skills and are trained in the use of the tools employed, as well as in the design and implementation of transition plans.

 H